 When I’m feeling stressed or depleted, rather than adding another commitment or setting unrealistic goals for myself, I’ve come to find that it’s better for me to take a step back and make time to do things that I know will fill up my cup.
 Often, the quickest way to get ahead is to accept that we first need to slow down.

-So, the next time you’re feeling stressed out, overworked, or just have sore feet after dancing too hard at a music festival (thank you, ACL), turn off your phone, pour a tasty beverage, and reap the restorative benefits of a simple bubble bath.
+So, the next time you’re feeling stressed out or overworked, turn off your phone, pour a tasty beverage, and reap the restorative benefits of a simple bubble bath.
 A 20-minute soak is usually just what the doctor ordered, and we’ve rounded up all the essentials for creating the ultimate spa-worthy experience right at home.
 Ready, set, bliss out.

 Step #1.
 Clean Up and Declutter